Here at Tara we aim to be accessible to everyone, from the design of our building to access facilities for our productions.

 People who want to improve their English may also find captioning useful.

 Touch Tours for visually impaired patrons are available before Audio Described performances.
 Touch tours introduce blind and partially sighted visitors to the arrangement of the stage and help participants to engage with the ideas, props and costumes.
 Please contact the Box Office for more information.

-The main auditorium is accessible from the street without encountering any steps and we have two wheelchair spaces on the floor of the auditorium, situated in row A. Please give us a call on 020 8333 4457 to book.
+The main auditorium is accessible from the street without encountering any steps and we have one wheelchair space on the floor of the auditorium, situated in row A. Please give us a call on 020 8333 4457 to book.